flare-foundation/flare-tx-verifier/README.md

 ## Installation

-Install node.js, go to the directory where the tool is located and run (using administrative rights):
+Install node.js and run (using administrative rights):
 ```
-npm install
+npm install @flarenetwork/flare-tx-verifier
 ```

 ## Verification process

-First, the site/dApp that creates transactions needs to show the user the unsigned transaction that was sent to the wallet (in hex encoding).
+First, the site/dApp needs to show the user the unsigned transaction that was sent to the wallet (in hex encoding).

 The unsigned transaction (`txHex`) can then be checked with the verification tool by running:
 ```